Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

          - Click on the first step, **Select file permissions**, in the new opened blade
             - Click on the edit icon circled in the below image and the click on
             ![](Figures/selectADL_S.png)
-            - On clicking the Edit icon, you will see the Edit icon changing to an arrow icon.
+            - On clicking the Edit icon, you will see an arrow.
 Click on the typing area on left of the arrow.
-Begin typing the name of the Azure Data Lake Store you created earlier (***retailtemplate[UI][N]***), and the result should appear in a drop-down list of available Data Lake Stores under your subscription, as shown in the image below.
+Once you click that, you should see a list of available Data Lake Store under your subscription as shown in below image.
             ![](Figures/selectADL_S_2.png)
-            - If you do not see the ADL Store in the drop-down list, enter ***"adl://\<AzureDataLakeStore-name>.azuredatalakestore.net/"*** (with the Azure Data Lake Store name we created in step 2) and press Enter.
             - Click the check-box to the left of the Data Lake Store we created in Step 2, and then click **Select**.
          - Click on the second step, **Assign selected permissions**.
 Click **Run** on the new opened blade and Click **Done** once run completes
         - Click on **Done**